Navigatron/notes/content/envi/index.md

 # Intro to Environmental Studies

+Due to discussion-focused lectures, "hard content" and notes are few and far between.

 [AUG 31 - Demographic Transition, Industrialization of a Country](./notes/AUG31.md)

 [SEP 05 - We are the problem and why](./notes/SEP05.md)